stefanfriese/handbook/doc/cicd/handbook.md

 * Simple GitHub integration

 GitLab - https://about.gitlab.com/
-*	GitLab tries to provides a comprehensive CI&CD functionality.
+*	GitLab is based on GitOps concepts and tries to provides a comprehensive CI&CD functionality.

 Bitrise - https://www.bitrise.io/
 *	CI&CD platform as a service (PaaS) with a main focus on mobile app development